crusher-777/MySecPass/README.md

-# 🔐 Secure Password Manager (.exe Version)
+# 🔐 Secure Password Manager

 A lightweight, secure password manager for Windows — no installation required.
-Simply run the `.exe` and manage your website credentials securely and offline.
+Simply run the application and manage your website credentials securely offline.

 ---